DataDog/integrations-extras/perimeterx/README.md

 ### Configuration

-1. Generate a new Integration API Key in your [Datadog portal][4]
+1. Generate a new Integration API Key in your [Datadog portal][4].
 2. Open a support ticket with [PerimeterX Support][5] and request the Datadog log export integration.
-Support will need the following information:
+Support needs the following information:
    - Your Datadog Integration API Key
    - Whether you want to send metrics and/or logs
    - The PerimeterX Application ID(s) that should be forwarded to Datadog